 Your monthly mortgage payments are handled by what is known as a mortgage servicer.
 The mortgage servicer is responsible for collecting your monthly payments and handling your escrow account.

-Your escrow account is a special account held in your name to pay obligations such as property taxes, insurance premiums and other escrow items.
-The mortgage servicer uses the funds from your escrow account to insure that these expenses are paid in a timely fashion.
-This avoids the risk of having lapsed insurance coverage or delinquent taxes.
-And it gives you the peace of mind of knowing that you won’t have to make large lump sum payments during the course of the year.
+Your escrow account is a special account held in your name to pay obligations such as property taxes, insurance premiums, and other escrow items.
+The mortgage servicer uses the funds from your escrow account to ensure that these expenses are paid in a timely fashion.
+This avoids the risk of having lapsed insurance coverage or delinquent taxes, and it gives you the peace of mind of knowing that you won’t have to make large lump sum payments during the course of the year.